-Organization Rules
+Organization Rules1

-&lt;sup>1 This section is provided largely for the benefit of those persons attending FIE competitions (World Cups, Grand Prix, World Championships, and the Olympic Games).
+1 This section is provided largely for the benefit of those persons attending FIE competitions (World Cups, Grand Prix, World Championships, and the Olympic Games).
 The Operations Manual of USA Fencing is the primary document for the organization and running of all USA Fencing competitions.